danieledapo/termesh/README.md

 # Termesh

 Explore 3D meshes in your terminal!
+If you want to know more take a look at [this blog post](https://d-dorazio.github.io/post/terminal-graphics-braille/).

 ![teapot1](images/teapot1.png)![teapot2](images/teapot2.png)![teapot3](images/teapot3.png)